-Embryo Adoption—A New Form of Adoption
+Embryo Donation—A New Form of Adoption

 For many who want to adopt, the desire is that the child feel like he or she really belongs to the family.
 With the advances of modern technology, a new process—embryo adoption—has evolved, allowing a woman to carry and give birth to an embryo donated by another person.

-In the embryo adoption process, couples who have participated in in vitro fertilization donate a remaining embryo to a third party female.
+In the embryo donation process, couples who have participated in in vitro fertilization donate a remaining embryo to a third party female.
 The embryo is then placed in the uterus of the recipient, and the recipient carries the child to birth.
 Embryo donation is typically anonymous and without compensation.
 The child born is considered to be the legal offspring of the woman who gave birth.

 According to industry spokespersons, extra embryos are a common occurrence in in vitro fertilizations.
 Donors are typically faced with options—keep their embryos (frozen) and pay a storage fee, give them to research, allow them to be disposed of, or, as more people are choosing, make them available to other prospective parents.